svoneisengrein-ctrl/datajournalism-fall2025/assingment1.md

 # Creativity
 Creatively I would rank it a 3.
 The author uses lots of photos to not only flow you through the story but to further draw empathy from the audience.
 There are ohotos of students and parents teary eyed.
 These are paired with photos from inside classrooms and the real effected schools.
 This allows the reader to really connectwith the story and put faces and locations to the data.
 Overall I would rank the effectiveness of the photos a five.
 They turn the data from numbers to people.

+# Pitch
+The question I want to answer is how different generations view marriage and is one less likely to get married.
+I would look at data sets that track marriage statistics and the ages of those invovled.
+I would also look at surveys or take surveys on different stances on marriage.
+This is timely now because there are a lot of claims going around that Gen Z doesn't beleive in marriage, and that the concept of marriage is dying generation by generation.
+So I would like to look and see if there is any truth to these claims.
+I would talk to average people across generations (Gen x - Gen z).
+I also think I would talk to officals in charge of lisencing distribution however this may be hard due to each state having a slightly different processes and such.